aceinnolab/Inkycal/README.md

   [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/SaadNaseer)
 </p>

 A software written in python3 that allows you to transform an E-Paper display (like the kindle) into an information display.
-It fetches live data from Openweathermap (a weather info provider) and your Online Calendar (Google/Yahoo Calendar) and displays them on a large, beautiful and ultra-low power E-Paper display.
+It fetches live data from Openweathermap (a weather info provider) and your Online Calendar (Google Calendar), fetches RSS-Feeds and displays them on a large, beautiful and ultra-low power E-Paper display.
 It's ideal for staying organised and keeping track of important details without having to check them up online each time.

 This software fully supports the 3-Colour **and** 2-Colour version of the 7.5" E-Paper display from waveshare/gooddisplay and works with Raspberry Pi 2, 3 and 0 (Zero, Zero W, Zero WH).